LauryneBTW/Discord-bot-haskell/README.md

 # Discord-bot-haskell
-Un simple exemple de bot discord en haskell avec une commande ping
+Simple discord bot in haskell with ping command

+Edit the token in `token.txt` and the prefix in `prefix.txt`